The OODA Loop

 In a previous post, we called out several issues with the standard or typical example of the OODA loop.
 One particular point was the lack of detail surrounding the Decide phase of the model.
 While OODA explores some of the factors involved in the Orient phase that feeds into the Decide phase, it offers minimal elaboration on what is relayed and how it might be reasoned about.
 Here is where we can augment the OODA loop with another decision-making model, referred to as the Recognition-Primed Decision (RPD) model of rapid decision making.

 The model asserts that individuals assess the situation and generate a plausible course of action (CoA), which is then evaluated using mental simulation.
-In the original paper, the authors claim that decision-making is primed by how the situation is recognized and not entirely determined by recognition.
-The model runs counter to the common thinking that individuals employ an analytical model in complex and time-critical operational contexts, in which multiple options are carefully evaluated, weighed up, and compared before choosing a response or action.
+The authors claim that decision-making is primed by recognizing the situation and not entirely determined by recognition in the original paper.
+The model runs counter to the common thinking that individuals employ an analytical model in complex time-critical operational contexts.
+Multiple options are carefully evaluated, weighed up, and compared before choosing a response or action.
 The analytical model works best with inexperienced individuals, whereas experts employ more of a naturalistic decision-making method that is heuristic, holistic, or intuitive.

 The intelligence or expertise we commonly hear in mission-critical situations is the extensive knowledge of patterns that make it extremely easy to identify the small but critical states that a system is within or is about to enter.
-Once a decision, or choice of action script, is made, then a mental simulation of the anticipated consequence is done, and the expected outcome is compared with the goals.
+Once a decision, or choice of action script, is made, a mental simulation of the anticipated consequence is done, and the expected outcome is compared with the goals.
 Here an effective and efficient mental model of the situation is paramount for a fast and accurate assessment.
-If the outcome is favorable, the course of action is taken; otherwise, alternative scripts are evaluated.
+If the outcome is favorable, the action is taken; otherwise, alternative scripts are evaluated.
 If none of the mapped scripts are found to be acceptable, then further diagnosis is initiated.